Button-Down Collar Golf Polo Shirts: Polo vs Woven, 4-Button & Fit Checks

 • Placket waves after wash

-• Button spacing looks random
+• Button spacing looks inconsistent

 If you want fewer revisions, lock two specs early and don’t let them drift: